berk245/algorithms-and-data-structures/3-Algorithms/2-sorting-algorithms/2-insertion_sort/insertion_sort.md

 ### Space Complexity

-- The algorithm does not need any additonal memory space as the loop progresses.
+- The algorithm does not need any additional memory space as the loop progresses.
 It only re-arranges the input array.
 Because of that, we can conclude that the Space Complexity of Insertion sort is O(1)